anaconda/anaconda-project/docs/source/getting-started.rst

 There's much more that Anaconda Project can do.

- * Learn more with the :doc:`Anaconda Project tutorial <tutorial>`, like downloading data with your project and configuring your project with environment variables.
+ * Learn more with the :doc:`Anaconda Project tutorial <tutorial>`, including how to download data with your project and how to configure your project with environment variables.

  * Read details on :doc:`the anaconda-project.yml format <reference>`.